Tamar Braxton Hospitalized After Possible Suicide Attempt

 Tamar Braxton was rushed to a Los Angeles hospital Thursday night after she was found unresponsive in her hotel room, according to The Blast.

-The Blast wrote that the 43-year-old reality star’s boyfriend, David Adefeso, found her “unresponsive” in their room at the Ritz Carlton Residences in downtown L.A.
+The Blast reported that the 43-year-old reality star’s boyfriend, David Adefeso, found her “unresponsive” in their room at the Ritz Carlton Residences in downtown L.A.

 He called 911 and claimed that Braxton “had been drinking and had taken an unknown amount of prescription pills,” the outlet continued.

-The Los Angeles Police Department confirmed to The Blast that they received a medical emergency call around 9:45 P.M. surrounding a woman of Braxton’s age and a “possible overdose.”
+The Los Angeles Police Department confirmed to The Blast that they received a medical emergency call around 9:45 p.m. regarding a woman of Braxton’s age and a “possible overdose.”

-The Blast said sources have told the outlet that Braxton “is in stable condition but still unconscious.”

 A spokesperson for the The Real and Braxton Family Values star told The Blast, “Tamar has had a very tough and emotional day — more information will be coming in the next few days.
 Please pray for her.”

-Braxton Postponed Earlier That Day her Live YouTube Show, Saying She was ‘Under the Weather’
+Earlier That Day, Braxton Postponed her YouTube Show Because She was ‘Under the Weather’

-Braxton and Adefeso film an annual YouTube show called “Coupled & Quarantined,” according to Just Jared.
+Braxton and Adefeso film a weekly YouTube show called “Coupled & Quarantined,” according to Just Jared.

 An episode was scheduled to air Thursday night, but a message was posted to their YouTube page announcing its postponement.